 Histologically, the synovial inflammation in spondyloarthritis is characterized by chronic inflammatory infiltrates that are nonspecific and indistinguishable from that of rheumatoid arthritis.
 While erosive bone disease does occur, unlike the rheumatoid process, this inflammatory process is also accompanied by new bone formation across previous articulations.
 This ossification of the articular and ligamentous structures of the spine leads to syndesmophyte formation and may result in eventual fusion and characteristic radiographic findings.

 The dominant clinical problems that bring the patient with spondyloarthritis to a clinician and require careful management over many years are axial pain, limitation of motion, and deformity of the spine.
-In all forms of spondyloarthritis, the same principles of diagnosis and management of the axial problem apply with attention ...
+In all forms of spondyloarthritis, the same principles of diagnosis and management of the axial problem apply ...